Principles and Practices of Financial Management (PPFM)

 - Principles and Practices of Financial Management (PPFM).
 (PDF 101kb)

 - This document confirms how we comply with the Principles and Practices of Financial Management.
-This contains the current version of the With-Profits Actuary's Report.
-This version was published in February 2014.
+This contains the current version of the With-Profits Actuary's Report covering compliance during 2012.

 Prudential's compliance with the Principles and Practices of Financial Management and With-Profits Actuary's Report.
 (PDF 96kb)